heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

 Around the same time, I stumbled onto the notion of [emblems](https://publicdomainreview.org/collection/emblems-ancient-and-modern-1699/) and through them, Michael Maier's alchemical masterwork [*Atalanta Fugiens*](https://furnaceandfugue.org/).
-I decided Maier's book would provide the perfect contrapuntal scaffolding for a work about intertwined voices, and began "transcribing" fifty visions into images, mirroring Maier's structure but also one episode of visions.
+I decided Maier's book would provide the perfect contrapuntal scaffolding for a work about intertwined voices, and began "transcribing" fifty visions into images, mirroring Maier's structure but a single (productive) episode of imaging.

 <figure>
     <div style="text-align:center"><img src